anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Don't compromise yourself.
-You are all you've got.
+Quote: There never was a good knife made of bad steel.

-By: Janis Joplin
+By: Benjamin Franklin